declan76/pix2pix/README.md

     ```

 ##### 5. Build Docker Container
-**Note**: Uncomment "FROM tensorflow/tensorflow:2.13.0-gpu" in the Dockerfile, and comment out "FROM tensorflow/tensorflow:2.13.0" if you are using a GPU-accelerated environment.
+**Note**: Uncomment "FROM tensorflow/tensorflow:2.13.0-gpu" in the Dockerfile, and comment out "FROM tensorflow/tensorflow:2.13.0".
 ###### 5.1.
 Create a Docker Image from the Dockerfile
 - Navigate to the directory containing the Dockerfile:
     ```